 - Board Operations and Support: Staff TIMMA Committee and Board meetings. - Budget, Reports and Financial Statements: Develop and administer TIMMA schedule and budget, including performance monitoring, internal program and project tracking.
 Monitor internal controls and prepare reports and financial statements. - Funding and Grants Management: Manage grants and prepare invoices for reimbursement.
 Includes activities to advocate for funding opportunities and prepare grant funding applications; we will advocate for Regional Measure 3 (RM3) funds for clean ferries, Bay Area Air Quality Management District (BAAQMD), Metropolitan Transportation Commission (MTC), Senate Bill 1 (SB1), Cap and Trade and other funds to help realize these plans.
-We expect to apply for regional BAAQMD Clean Air Vehicle funding this year in partnership with the Alameda-Contra Costa Transit District (AC Transit). - Contract Support: Oversee procurement process for professional consultant contracts, prepare contracts, and manage compliance for contracts and associated Memoranda of Agreement and Understanding.
-We anticipate at least nine agency and/or vendor agreements in FY 2017/18, including MOUs with the Water Emergency Transportation Authority (WETA), Bay Area Toll Authority (BATA), and San Francisco Municipal Transportation Agency; a vehicle procurement agreement with AC Transit; and an operating agreement with TIDA; and a procurement process and contract for the toll system final design vendor (System Integrator). - Policies: Maintain and update Administrative Code, Rules of Order, Fiscal, Procurement, Travel and other policies.
+We expect to apply for regional BAAQMD Clean Air Vehicle funding this year in partnership with the Alameda-Contra Costa Transit District (AC Transit). - Contract Support: Oversee procurement process for professional consultant contracts, prepare contracts, and manage compliance for contracts and associated Memoranda of Agreements and Understandings (MOUs).
+We anticipate at least nine agency and/or vendor agreements in FY 2018/19, including MOUs with the Water Emergency Transportation Authority (WETA), Bay Area Toll Authority (BATA), and San Francisco Municipal Transportation Agency (SFMTA); a vehicle procurement agreement with AC Transit; an operating agreement with TIDA; and procurement processes and contracts for the autonomous vehicle shuttle pilot and the toll system final design vendor (System Integrator). - Policies: Maintain and update Administrative Code, Rules of Order, Fiscal, Procurement, Travel and other policies.